 Address: Corner Si Lom and Convent Road, Bangkok.

-Silom Square is the working title for this development on Si Lom Road.
-The tower will be a mixed-use commercial/office tower, and it is expected to be 240 metres tall.
+Park Silom is a proposed 38-storey, 204-metre high mixed-use commercial/office tower.
 In May, 2018 work began on demolishing the buildings on this block.

 [Image via bk.asia-city.com.]